 Action-oriented leaders: try to excel in planning and expect everyone to stick to the plan.
 This will cause less flexibility and increased risk avers behavior.
 The organizational responsiveness to external influences will deteriorate.

-In closing I come back to Gary Hamel and like to recommend this video of him explaining his interesting take on the future role of managers (click picture to play).
+In closing I come back to Gary Hamel and like to recommend this video of him explaining his interesting take on the future role of managers (click here to play video).

 How do you create an execution-oriented culture?
 Please let me know your ideas on the list above by leaving a comment below.If you want to receive upcoming articles and news in your mailbox, don’t hesitate and register at the top of this page.
 Your personal information will be kept strictly confidential.
 Photo familymwr/Flickr (Creative Commons)